 It was apparently clear that Joshua didn’t feel ready, or his team didn’t feel comfortable putting him in the ring with the American just yet.

-Countless blocks were thrown at Wilder’s team, making it seem like Joshua was protecting his assets by pushing for a mandatory fight with Alexander Povetkin (which the WBA obliged in a timely fashion).
+Countless blocks were thrown at Wilder’s team, making it seem like Joshua protected his assets by pushing for a mandatory fight with Alexander Povetkin (which the WBA obliged in a timely fashion).

 WBN knew full well that Wilder was willing to come to the UK.
-He accepted the straight cash offer until the goalposts were moved.
+He accepted the straight cash offer until AJ moved the goalposts.
 A contract containing a rematch clause only in the event of a Joshua defeat was evidence enough that their heart wasn’t in the right place.

-Paperwork which was supposed to be signed by Joshua was witnessed by WBN and did not contain the promised scribble from the Londoner when received.
+Paperwork that was supposed to be signed by Joshua was witnessed by WBN and did not contain the promised scribble from the Londoner when received.

-All of which made it impossible for Wilder follow through.
+All of which made it impossible for Wilder to follow through.

 In contrast, Wilder and Tyson Fury agreed on a deal in around a 48-hour period.
 Hence the frustration at Joshua’s position.

 Maybe he wasn’t ready?
 But why not be honest about that fact?
-Months were wasted by Wilder, and ultimately the fans lost out.
+Wilder wasted months, and ultimately the fans lost out.

 Instead, UK supporters got Joshua v Povetkin on the back of two sell-out shows at 70,000 plus stadiums.

-Defeating Klitschko at Wembley was special, but to then fill National Arenas against all future opponents took away that momentum.
+Defeating Klitschko at Wembley was special, but filling National Arenas against all future opponents took away that momentum.

 Wembley should be saved for special fights.
 Not Pay-Per-Views that don’t appreciate the real value of a fight of that nature.

-The fact is, Wembley has become a normal and expected venue for Joshua fights.
+The fact is, Wembley has become a normal and expected venue for Joshua’s fights.
 And that really should not be the case.

-Tickets at £40 a pop for an ‘event occasion’ have left Joshua with nowhere else to take his career, meaning the United States is the only place left to go – something Lewis has emphasized.
+At £40 a pop for an ‘event occasion,’ Tickets have left Joshua with nowhere else to take his career, meaning the United States is the only place left to go – something Lewis has emphasized.

 ‘AJ’ has out-grown the UK, which seems unfathomable to have become the truth.